stonepros/stone/doc/releases/hammer.rst

   Note that the relative ordering of OSDs and monitors should not matter, but we primarily tested upgrading monitors first.

-* The ceph-osd daemons will perform a disk-format upgrade improve the PG metadata layout and to repair a minor bug in the on-disk format.
+* The stone-osd daemons will perform a disk-format upgrade improve the PG metadata layout and to repair a minor bug in the on-disk format.
   It may take a minute or two for this to complete, depending on how many objects are stored on the node; do not be alarmed if they do